 By 1910 the academy had outgrown its building.
 The sisters built their Academy of Our Lady of Victory on Hemphill Street, designed by Sanguinet and Staats.
 OLV was a boarding school.
 St. Ignatius became a day school.

 Oakwood Cemetery has a section for the Sisters of St. Mary of Namur.

-On October 14, 1888 the cornerstone for a new church building was laid.
+Meanwhile, on October 14, 1888 the cornerstone for a new church building was laid in the 1200 block of Throckmorton Street.
 The new church would stand just a few feet north of the old St. Stanislaus church.
 Among the stone masons working on the building was Andrew Gilchrist.
 The architect again was J. J. Kane.
 Clip is from the October 15 Dallas Morning News.

 Father Guyot, born in 1845, died on August 3, 1907 and is interred in a crypt in the church basement.
 Clip is from the August 3 Telegram.

-This 1891 bird’s-eye-view map by American Publishing Company shows St. Ignatius on the left and St. Patrick’s on the right.
+This detail of an 1891 bird’s-eye-view map by American Publishing Company shows St. Ignatius Academy on the left and St. Patrick Church on the right.
 What?
 You say there is something “not right” about that depiction of St. Patrick’s?
 Indeed.
 The building was still under construction in 1891, but the map projects how the church was expected to look when complete: crowned by twin bell towers.
 Those towers were never built.

 This 1893 map labels the towers “not finished.”

 But this sketch and caption from the August 4, 1907 Telegram indicate that even into the twentieth century the congregation of St. Patrick’s had not forgotten about those twin towers.

 St. Ignatius and St. Patrick in Greater Fort Worth (1907).

 Some views of St. Ignatius, St. Patrick, and the rectory: